District Court (Third District : Salt Lake County) Naturalization record books

 Declarations of intention record books from the District Court (Third District : Salt Lake County), Series 85108, of the 3rd District Court in and for Salt Lake County contain declarations filed earlier, perhaps by some of the same individuals whose final naturalizations are recorded in this series.

 Declarations of intention and certificates of citizenship record book from Salt Lake County (Utah).
 Probate Court, Series 85109, of the Salt Lake County Probate Court contain records from Salt Lake County prior to statehood in 1896.

 Citizenship certificate stubs from the District Court (Third District : Salt Lake County), Series 85112, contain a summary of the naturalization records entered here; they are the stub left following the issuing of a certificate of citizenship.

 Cite the Utah State Archives and Records Service, the creating agency name, the series title, and the series number.

 This series was processed by A.C.
 Cone in March 1990.

 Indexes: Most of the volumes have name indices at the beginning.
 Entries are alphabetic by the first letter of the petitioner's surname, covering from July 7, 1896 thru 1928.
 Indexes: Some volumes were indexed in a composite index along with the declarations of intention.
 By 1927, they are only recorded in the composite index.
 Entries are alphabetic by the first letter of the petitioner's surname covering thru 1929.
 Indexes: The L.D.S.
-Genealogical Society produced a card index of naturalizations and declarations which is available on microfilm in the Family History Library in Salt Lake City and the Research Center, covering from 1858 thru 1980.
+Genealogical Society produced a card index of naturalizations and declarations which is available on microfilm in the Family History Library in Salt Lake City, covering from 1858 thru 1980.